 When you’re happy with a company’s services and you feel you can trust them, are you more willing to buy from them?
 Of course.

 The same logic applies to your customers.
-According to statistics from LiveChat, your sales team has a much higher chance of selling to a customer who’s already happy with their customer experience with you, 14 times higher, than one who isn’t.
+According to statistics from LiveChat, your sales team has a 14 times higher chance of selling to a customer who’s already happy with their customer experience with you.

-Great customer experience starts with EngageBay’s powerful helpdesk software
+Start a great customer experience with EngageBay’s powerful helpdesk software

 Unhappy Customers Rarely Talk about Their Dissatisfaction